LSEG-API-Samples/Article.EWA.JavaScript.WebWorkersApp/README.md

 There are two types of the Web Workers, [Dedicated Workers](https://html.spec.whatwg.org/multipage/workers.html#dedicated-workers-and-the-worker-interface) and [Shared Workers](https://html.spec.whatwg.org/multipage/workers.html#sharedworker).
 This example covers only how to implement the Refinitiv Real-time WebSocket API with JavaScript web browser application with Dedicated Workers.

-*Note: The initial release of this API is for deployed ADS customers only (i.e. to use it you will need an installed version of TREP 3.2.1 and above).
+*Note: The initial release of this API is for deployed ADS customers only (i.e. to use it you will need an installed version of ADS 3.2.1 and above).

 ## Supported Web Browsers
 The example supports Chrome, Firefox and IE11 (based on the WebSocket and Web Workers browser supported platform).